 Olive M. Ritch is an award-winning poet from Orkney.
 She now lives and works in Aberdeen and her poetry has been published in many literary magazines, anthologies and websites, including Poetry Review, The Guardian, Agenda, Gutter, New Writing Scotland, The British Journal of Psychiatry, Scottish Medical Humanities, The Poetry Library, The Poetry Cure (Bloodaxe), Don’t Bring Me No Rocking Chair (Bloodaxe) and In Protest: 150 Poems for Human Rights (University of London).
 She was co-founding editor of Causeway / Cabhsair (published by the Research Institute of Irish and Scottish Studies at the University of Aberdeen) and co-editor of More Medical Remedies: Creative Writing for Medical Students.
 She has also been broadcast on BBC Radio 4.
+She is currently working on her first collection.

 In Memory of Anne Naysmith